TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-azurepowershellandazurecli.md

     Ensure you are using the latest version of AzCopy.
 If an older version is used, [refer this document](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-v10) and  download the latest version.

-* Unable to run templates and powershell scripts using AzureCLI task in YAML
+* Unable to run templates and powershell scripts using Azure Cli task in YAML

     Change the task and use [Azure PowerShell task](https://docs.microsoft.com/azure/devops/pipelines/tasks/deploy/azure-powershell?view=azure-devops)

-* My release pipeline PowerShell tasks gives an error "Initializing Az module failed"
+* My release pipeline PowerShell tasks gives an error "Initializing AZ module failed"

    If the module was recently installed, retry after restarting the Azure Pipelines agent.
 This happens when the agent doesn't have the new modules.